dequelabs/watcher-examples/javascript/puppeteer/README.md

 Follow these steps to clone and navigate to the directory:

 1. Clone this repo from GitHub.
-2. Open the project in your favourite editor.
+2. Open the project in your favorite editor.
 3. Navigate from the root of the repo to this example with the following command:

 ```sh